-The Function Strobe (FS) is a TTL logic level signal provided at the rear panel of the 2001RP.
-This signal is synchronized to any voltage and frequency output changes of the AC source and may be used to trigger external test equipment such as oscilloscopes.
+The Function Strobe (FS) is a TTL logic level signal provided at the rear panel of the 2003RP.
+This signal is synchronized to any phase A voltage and frequency output change of the AC source and may be used to trigger external test equipment such as oscilloscopes.